UCLA shuts down No. 23 Arizona in 65-52 win - WHIZ News

 Saturday’s game was a 3-point shooting contest at the start.

-Neither team hit a 2-point shot in the first seven minutes and nine of the first 12 made shots were 3s.
+Neither team hit a 2-pointer in the first seven minutes and nine of the first 12 made shots were 3s.

 The 3-over-2 trend continued the rest of the half.